grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* Maybe all you need to do is remove the 'up' like: climbed into the control room, rather than: climbed up to the control room
 * [ ] Consider removing parts where Percy second-guesses herself.
 	* Hard to say: on the one hand it contributes the tension by having her doubt the outcome of her decisions
-	* On the othe hand, you could have Hemi do the questioning (gently) and have Percy be insistent that she's right.
+	* On the other hand, you could have Hemi do the questioning (gently) and have Percy be insistent that she's right.
 		* Might make for more interesting dialog
 		* and Percy is NOT always right, just most of the time.
 * [ ] Develop Gregory character more, especially since he dies.